 Bone sarcomas are extremely rare neoplasms, which precludes determination of their true incidence.
-It is estimated that in 2014, approximately 3,020 new cases of cancer of the bones and joints will be diagnosed in the United States, and some 1,460 patients will die of the disease.
+It is estimated that in 2015, approximately 2,970 new cases of cancer of the bones and joints were diagnosed in the United States, and some 1,490 patients died of the disease.
 Population-based tumor registries seldom separate bone sarcomas into various histologic types.

 Osteosarcoma is the most common malignant primary bone tumor (excluding multiple myeloma), accounting for 30% of all such malignancies.
 The annual incidence of osteosarcoma is approximately 800 cases per year in the United States.
 Chondrosarcoma is the second most common malignant primary tumor of bone; its annual incidence is approximately half that of osteosarcoma.
 Ewing sarcoma represents approximately 6% of all primary malignant bone tumors, with an annual incidence of 200 cases.
 Malignant fibrous histiocytoma (MFH) accounts for less than 1% of primary bone sarcomas.

 The incidence of primary bone sarcomas is higher in males than in females, regardless of histologic type.
 A low-grade variant of osteosarcoma (parosteal osteosarcoma) is observed more frequently in females.

 Osteosarcoma and Ewing sarcoma develop primarily in children and adolescents.
 A biphasic pattern of incidence of osteosarcoma has been observed; peaks have been noted among adolescents (rapid growth of long bones) and in patients over 60 years of age (secondary tumors arising in association with Paget disease or within previously irradiated tissue).
 Chondrosarcomas are rarely seen in skeletally immature patients.
 They usually develop in middle-aged and older adults.
 MFH is observed in adults.